 How to protect yourself?
 The best way to ensure your credit card is still secure is to regularly check your transactions and ensure they’re all legitimate.
 If you see one you don’t recognize, immediately contact your credit card issuer so they can remove the charge and issue you a new card.

-Of course, while traveling internationally, it may be difficult to have that new card delivered to you on time to be useful.
-This is why it’s so important to have some backup funding with you, including some local currency as well as possibly an additional credit card.
+Of course, while traveling internationally, it may be difficult to have that new card delivered to you in time to be useful.
+This is why it’s so important to have some backup funding with you, including some local currency and an additional credit card.

 What Are the Costs of Using a Credit Card Overseas?

 Using a credit card overseas can get expensive awfully quickly.
-Let’s say you read the fine print and see a foreign transaction fee listed in your credit card contract.
-You may think that’s the only cost you’ll face for using the card overseas.
-Unfortunately, though, there are some hidden costs you may run into depending on how you use the credit card.
+You may run into hidden costs depending on how you use the credit card.
 Here are a few to look out for:

-• Regular foreign transaction fees Like the 3% surcharge we made an example of above, these charges are levied by credit card companies simply for your conducting a transaction with a foreign vendor.
+• Regular foreign transaction fees These charges are levied by credit card companies simply for your conducting a transaction with a foreign vendor.

 • Cash withdrawal fees In some cases, you may be able to use your credit card to access cash money from an ATM.
-Doing so may incur additional ATM fees on top of the foreign transaction fee, which will likely also be assessed.
-You may even be hit by a third fee from the ATM provider, which is to say, this probably isn’t the best way to access foreign currency.
-(More on the right way to do so in just a minute.)
+Doing so may incur additional ATM fees on top of the foreign transaction fee.
+You may even be hit by a third fee from the ATM provider.

 • Dynamic currency conversion This is a service that some card issuers offer, which allows you to see what the cost will be in your home currency.
 Although this can make you feel more secure when it comes to knowing how much something really costs, you may pay for the privilege of seeing that information ahead of time.
 If you can, choose to have the price listed in the local currency.
 If you really need to know what that translates to in US dollars (or whatever your home currency is), look it up on your phone.
 There are plenty of sites and apps that will do the math for you.